 xiii.
 Verification of master data creation in borrowal accounts.

 xiv.
-To scrutinise the overseas direct investment transaction, if any, and to Certificate for overseas direct investment as per check list.
+To scrutinize the overseas direct investment transaction, if any, and to Certificate for overseas direct investment as per check list.

-xv.
-Certificate for intermediary accounts (wherever applicable) should be issued quarterly basis.
+XV .
+Certificate for intermediary accounts (wherever applicable) should be issued

 xvi.
 Coverage of retail credit loans in branch including CRBB and reporting deviations observed, if any.